michtrofimov/hse_data_analysis_MSA/README.md

 I hope it was fun to learn about alignments, motifs search and analysis of ChIP-Seq peaks. :)
 Write me at Skoltech e-mail, search it in Outlook by Nikolai Bykov.

+### Acknowledgement

+Special thanks to Dr. Aleksandra Galitsyna for the materials and discussion.